Vancomycin

 Vancomycin is a glycopeptide antibiotic medication used to treat certain bacterial infections.
-It is administered intravenously (injection into a vein) to treat complicated skin infections, bloodstream infections, endocarditis, bone and joint infections, and meningitis caused by methicillin-resistant Staphylococcus aureus.
+It is administered intravenously (injection into a vein) to treat complicated skin infections, bloodstream infections, endocarditis, bone and joint infections, and meningitis caused by methicillin-resistant Staphylococcus aureus (medications used to treat MRSA).
 Blood levels may be measured to determine the correct dose.
 Vancomycin is also taken orally (by mouth) to treat Clostridioides difficile infections.
 When taken orally, it is poorly absorbed.

-Common side effects include pain in the area of injection and allergic reactions.
+Common side effects include pain at the injection site and allergic reactions.
 Occasionally, hearing loss, low blood pressure, or bone marrow suppression occur.
 Safety in pregnancy is not clear, but no evidence of harm has been found, and it is likely safe for use when breastfeeding.
 It is a type of glycopeptide antibiotic and works by blocking the construction of a cell wall.

 Vancomycin was approved for medical use in the United States in 1958.
 It is on the World Health Organization's List of Essential Medicines.
 The WHO classifies vancomycin as critically important for human medicine.
 It is available as a generic medication.
 Vancomycin is made by the soil bacterium Amycolatopsis orientalis.